 6 factors to consider when consolidating your debt

 Before you decide how to consolidate your debt, you need to know the differences between a balance transfer card and a debt consolidation loan.
-Choosing the right option based on your situation can potentially help you save thousands of dollars or make the process much easier based on your personality or circumstances.
+Choosing the right option based on your situation could help you save thousands of dollars or make the process much easier based on your personality or circumstances.

 As you compare debt consolidation loans and balance transfer credit cards, think over how each option might work based on the amount of debt you have.
 Here are six factors to consider when deciding between a balance transfer card and a debt consolidation loan.

 However, there’s virtually no such thing as an interest-free personal loan.
 With good credit, you can find a personal loan with an interest rate in the single digits, though you’ll be pressed to find close to a 0 percent APR personal loan.
-As of January 31, 2022, the average interest rate for a personal loan ranges from 4.99 percent to 35.99 percent.
-The average credit card rate (after the 0 percent intro period is over) is currently over 16 percent.
+As of January 31, 2022, the average interest rate for a personal loan is 10.28 percent, while the average credit card rate (after the 0 percent intro period was over) was over 16 percent.

 How long the 0 percent interest period for a balance transfer credit card lasts is also a key consideration.
 Ask yourself what your total amount of debt is and the average payment you’d have to make to pay it all off before your 0 percent interest period ends.
 If you have $5,000 in credit card debt and 0 percent APR for 18 months, for example, could you afford to pay $278 per month during that timeline to become debt-free?

-If you can afford the monthly payments to pay off your debt before interest kicks in, then a balance transfer card could be right for you.
-If it’s not, you may want to consider a personal loan.
+If you can afford the monthly payments to pay your debt off before interest kicks in, then a balance transfer card could be right for you.
+If not, you may want to consider a personal loan.